Intra-Abdominal Abscess

 What causes an intra-abdominal abscess?

 Intra-abdominal abscesses sometimes happen because of another condition.
 An example might be appendicitis or diverticulitis.
-Many cases, though, happen after surgery.
+But, some cases happen as a complication after surgery.

 Abdominal abscesses can be caused by a bacterial infection.
 The most common bacteria to cause them are found in the stomach and intestines.
 One of these is Escherichia coli (E. coli).
 If left untreated, the bacteria will multiply.
 They can cause inflammation and kill healthy tissue.